 We will make every effort to accommodate each contributor’s first choice of presentation type.
 However, we may recommend alternative presentation types to some contributors in an effort to be inclusive as possible.
 For example, a contributor submitting an individual paper presentation may be suggested to be included in a symposium within a suitable work theme or contributors not selected for a paper presentation may alternatively be offered an opportunity to participate in a poster presentation.

-We’re pleased to announce that we have some bursaries available (up to £1000 per bursary, plus free conference attendance) for overseas not-for-profit organisations whose abstracts have been accepted for the conference, but who would not be able to attend without support.
-These are funded by the University of Brighton’s Responsible Futures.
-Please note, we cannot offer a bursary without acceptance of an abstract(s).
+Last year we were pleased to announce some bursaries (up to £1000 per bursary, plus free conference attendance) for overseas not-for-profit organisations whose abstracts had been accepted for the conference, but who would not be able to attend without support.
+These were funded by the University of Brighton’s Responsible Futures.
+We will update this section to let you know if we are able to secure funding to offer bursaries for 2022.